Chart Color Schemes

 The level of cultural diversity witnessed in Mount Gravatt East was found to be above average when compared nationally for a number of language and cultural background related metrics

-Mount Gravatt East, surveyed in 2016, showed higher cultural diversity than most local areas with 28.0% of its population born overseas and 22.5% speaking a language other than English at home.
-Christianity was the predominant religion, making up 48.9%.
-Islam was overrepresented at 3.4%, compared to Greater Brisbane's 2.0%.
+Mount Gravatt East, as per the Australian Bureau of Statistics Census Data from June 2016, had a higher cultural diversity than most local areas with 28.0% of its population born overseas and 22.5% speaking languages other than English at home.
+Christianity was the predominant religion in Mount Gravatt East, accounting for 48.9% of the population.
+However, Islam showed significant overrepresentation, comprising 3.4% compared to the regional average of 2.0%.

 Frequently Asked Questions - Diversity